 Here is what that looks like in real life.

-Say, you run Sendfox and want to create competitor pages on your website.
-To know the products that your prospects are comparing you with, search Google for “Sendfox vs.”
+Say you run Sendfox and want to create competitor pages on your website.
+To know the products your prospects are comparing you with, search Google for “Sendfox vs.”

 And Google will show you the exact keywords to target:

 As you can see, people are searching Google for: